MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/searchoperator.md

 ---
 # search operator

-Search text pattern in multiple tables and columns.
+Searches a text pattern in multiple tables and columns.

 ::: zone pivot="azuredataexplorer"